quiltdata/examples/athena_cfn/README.md

 ### C. Manually invoke view-creating queries

-Unfortunately, CloudFormation does not automatically generate the proper views.
+Unfortunately, there is no easy way for CloudFormation to automatically generate the proper views.
 To complete setup, you will need to manually execute two pre-defined queries for each bucket:

 1. Login to your Quilt Repository